araqueheinz/araqueheinz_WD5/README.md

         Mastercard: 5555 5555 5555 4444.
         American Express: 3782 822463 10005.
-        Exp date: any date in the future cvc number: any 3 digits would do!
+        Exp date: any date in the future cvc number: any 3 digits would do.

-###Getting Started
+### Getting Started
 To test this application in the dev environment the user will need to create a file inside the config folder called dev.js and export from that file the following information:
     module.exports = {
         googleClientID: '',